blekane/Devopseasylearning/Kubernetes/EKS-MIX/Kebernetes-Service/01-ClusterIP/README.md

 - Pods use ClusterIP to communicate together
 - It is the same as the `host network` in docker
 - Kubernetes will assign a cluster-internal IP address to ClusterIP service.
-- This makes the service only reachable within the cluster.
+- This makes the service only reachable within the cluster only.
+- nobody can access this application ouside the cluster
 - You cannot make requests to service (pods) from outside the cluster.
 - You can optionally set cluster IP in the service definition file.